-Quitting sugar, caffeine and alcohol at the same time.
-I wrote about my own personal experience giving these vices for a month in my book The Wellness Project (you can also read more about my liver detox month here).
+I wrote about my own personal experience giving these vices for a month in my book The Wellness Project (you can also read more about my month long natural liver detox here).
 It’s also where I begin with my clients in the 4 Weeks to Wellness course because each of these prongs have a huge impact on liver health.
 Alcohol is an obvious one, but let’s break down the other two:

 SUGAR.
 The added sugar in fizzy drinks and packaged foods is really the liver’s cross to bear because it’s the only organ that metabolizes fructose.
 And to deal with the deluge, it engages the pancreas in a complex game of Ping-Pong to control your blood sugar.
 When levels are too high, the pancreas steps in and signals to your liver—using the blood’s favorite gang sign, insulin—that it needs to store all that excess energy.
 While your liver is controlling the sugar situation, it is depositing fat in places you don’t want it, like around your belly.
 While unflattering for some, these fat deposits aren’t always apparent to the naked eye.
 Being thin on the outside doesn’t necessarily indicate how lean your organs are.
 More on fatty liver disease above.
 Here is a list of my favorite sugar-free snacks recipes and store bought options.